Part 1 | Part 2 | Part 3 | Part 4 | Part 5

 slot in the hash table is calculated by ptype_head

-static inline struct list_head ptype_head * (const struct packet_type * pt) {if (PT> Type == htons (ETH_P_ALL)) return & ptype_all; Another back and ptype_base [ntohs(pt->type) & PTYPE_HASH_MASK] }
+static inline struct list_head ptype_head * (const struct packet_type * pt) {if (PT> Type == htons (ETH_P_ALL)) return & ptype_all; Another back and ptype_base [ntohs(pt->type) & PTYPE_HASH_MASK] } The protocol layers call dev_add_pack to add to the list.

 layer IP